-Stage one, carried out by the PA Program Admissions Office, involves an administrative review of each application to determine if all required documents have been received by the Aug 1 deadline and that each applicant has attained the minimum grade point averages and GRE scores.
+Stage one, carried out by the PA Program Admissions Office, involves an administrative review of each application to determine if all required documents have been received by the Aug 1 deadline and that each applicant has attained the minimum grade point averages.
 Applications passing the first stage of review are entered to the online Screening Portal and made available for review by members of the PA Program Admissions Committee.
 Those applications that fail to meet the stated minimums, submit the required documents by the published Aug.
 1 deadline, pay the Supplemental Fee, or are unable to complete the course prerequisites by end of the spring semester of the year of enrollment are eliminated from further consideration.

 During the second stage of review, PA Program faculty screen and rank all eligible candidates through a holistic set of criteria reviewed by the PA Program Admissions Committee on an annual basis.
 The screening criteria include: academic preparedness, written communication, character development, motivation commitment and unique attributes.
 Evidence for scoring is derived from the applications, letters of recommendation, work, and extra-curricular activities described in the application.
 Each application screened is rated on each of the criteria.
 The scores assigned result in the Screening Index.
 Invitations are extended to those applicants that the admissions committee perceives to be competitive for admission.